-Another section of the survey rated interest in different types of site functionality.
-Rather than talking to peers, respondents revealed a strong desire to connect with experts and find educational programs.
+Rather than interest in talking to peers, respondents revealed a strong desire to connect with experts and find educational programs.
+See chart below.

 Although we had been thinking about the site as primarily a peer network, this research shifted our thinking.
 It suggested the need to have experts tightly integrated into the platform.
 Access to experts is now a core part of the business model.

-I synthesized the research to date and drafted user flows and functional specs.
+I drafted user flows and functional specs.
 Together with the founder and UI designer, I detailed how the system should behave.